anacierdem/ed64/README.md

     npm install -g ed64

-Or you can grap the pre-built executable from the releases and put it somewhere on your PATH if you are on Windows.
+Or you can grab the pre-built executable from the releases and put it somewhere on your PATH if you are on Windows.
 Then you won't need node.js on you machine.

 Then invoke the loader;